 Upon speaking through His servant-prophet-poet, Isaiah, to clear the way, He invited His children to believe Him again, and to add to their belief, voice.
 He invited them in their faith, to faithfully call out what they had heard in the hidden places, unfurl the breath that had sustained them—the Lord Who had always been with them.

-These words were spoken to His people Israel, but through Yeshua even non-Jews are invited to be adopted into His family.
-We too have been invited to be like the Warrior-King of the Universe who delivers slaves with a strong arm beneath a banner of love and the proclamation that His name is YHWH.
-He has expressed Himself, so that we, like Him, will express Him too.
+These words were spoken to His people Israel, then through Messiah Yeshua, all – the “whosoever will” – are invited to be adopted into His family.
+All are invited to be like the Warrior-King of the Universe who delivers slaves with a strong arm beneath a banner of love and the proclamation that His name is YHWH.
+He has expressed Himself, so that we, like Him, will be expressions of Him too.

-Way-making is revelation, a tearing away, to see what is true.
+Way-making is revelation, a tearing away from the regular to see what is true.
 We are His image, He desires that His glory be revealed in and through us!
 Some days this is as simple as being thankful out loud.

 Other days we will feel the fire of His presence burn within us.
 We often feel this but we do not understand it, we quench it, and push it down concluding there is something wrong with us — we reel from the stress of it.
 We need wisdom to understand that the sparks and fire of Messiah in us desire to rise, to be unified with the holy fire from which it came, our Maker, our origin, our completeness.
 The ache we feel in our soul is our invitation to bloom the gifts He wants to adorn the world with, through us.